-What’s in your credit report?
+What is in your credit report?

-Your credit report typically holds the following information.
+Your credit report typically holds the following information:

-- A list of all your credit accounts which will include bank and credit card accounts including other credit arrangements such as outstanding loan agreements or those with your utility company.
+- A list of your credit accounts.
+This includes bank and credit card accounts as well as other credit arrangements such as outstanding loan agreements or utility company debts.
 They will show whether you have made repayments on time and in full.
-Items such as missed or late payments will stay on your credit report for at least six years.
+Items such as missed or late payments or defaults will stay on your credit report for at least six years.

-- Your current account provider, but only details of overdrafts
+- Your current account provider, but only details of overdrafts.

-- Whether you are on the electoral register
+- Whether you are on the electoral register.

-- Your name and date of birth
+- Your name and date of birth.

-- Your current and previous addresses, and
+- Your current and previous addresses.